Sell or trade your saxophone:

 Other older Selmers: We pay the most that I have seen for Balanced Actions, Radio Improved, Super Sax (‘cigar cutters’) and even older Selmers like New Largebore and the Adolphe Sax Selmers.

-King Super 20 Saxophones: We buy King Super 20 alto, tenor, baritone, and we especially like the King SilverSonic models.
+King Super 20 Saxophones: We buy King Super 20 alto, tenor, baritone, and we especially like the King SilverSonic alto and tenor saxophone models.
 I have paid well upwards of $10k for certain rare versions of the King SilverSonic, though most of them are worth quite a bit less than that.

 King Zephyr Special alto and tenor saxophones.
 The Zephyr Special is like an early Super 20, and it is one of my particular favorite saxophones.
 I love to buy these and pay good prices.